 The median household income is right under $45,000 for the state.
 Like all states, the area you choose to live in will significantly decrease or increase this amount.
 As far as housing goes, the average cost of a home is around $160,000.
 Bigger cities like Albuquerque, Santa Fe, and Los Alamos will be more expensive, while the smaller farm oriented cities will be less.
 Overall, New Mexico’s cost of living is slightly higher than the country average.
 Groceries, utilities, healthcare, and transportation are all on the higher end of this average as well.
 The cost of living is more expensive in the northern portion of the state than the southern and central portions.

 Make Your Move

-If you are considering a move to New Mexico, D&D Storage and Moving, proudly serving Northern Kentucky and Cincinnati, can make your move as easy as possible.
+If you are considering a move to New Mexico, D&D Storage and Moving, proudly serving Cincinnati, Ohio and Cincinnati, can make your move as easy as possible.
 With our team of experienced professionals, combined with years of experience in the moving business, we can help you transport all your belongings with efficiency and safety.
 As a member of the American Moving & Storage Association with an A+ score from the BBB, D&D Storage and Moving is the best choice you can make for your move.
 If you have questions about your next big move, contact D&D Storage and Moving today for more information or to request a free quote.